Sumit-Mondal/Node.js-REST-API/README.md

 git clone https://github.com/Sumit-Mondal/NODE-TYPESCRIPT.git
 ```

-Use the Node Package Manager (npm) to install all the project dependencies.
+Use the node-package-manager (npm) to install all the project dependencies.

 ```bash
 npm install